Construction Industry Monthly Snapshot by Barbour ABI

 Contract Awards

-The value of Contract Awards has increased again in July to £7.5bn, almost reaching the highs of the start of the year.
+The value of Contract Awards has increased 40% to £10.2bn, the highest value this year.

 Monthly Highlights